Leonidas-from-XIV/node-xml2js/README.md

 });
 ```

-If you want to parse multiple files, you have multiple possibilites:
+If you want to parse multiple files, you have multiple possibilities:

   * You can create one `xml2js.Parser` per file.
 That's the recommended one
     and is promised to always *just work*.